ibm-watson-data-lab/cloudant-food-tracker/README.md

 ## Store Data Locally with Cloudant Sync

 With CDTDatastore compiled and working, the next step is to replace the NSCoder persistence system with CDTDatastore.
 Currently, in `MealTableViewController.swift`, during initialization, the encoded array of meals is loaded from local storage.
-When we add or change a meal, the entire `meals` array is encoded and stored on disk.
+When you add or change a meal, the entire `meals` array is encoded and stored on disk.
 You will replace that system with a document-based architecture&mdash;in other words, each meal will be one record in the Cloudant Sync datastore.

 Keep in mind, this first step of using Cloudant Sync *does not use the Internet at all*.
 The first goal is simply to store app data locally.
 After that works correctly, you will add cloud sync features.
 This is the *offline-first* architecture, with Internet access being *optional* to use the app.
 All data operations are on the local device.
 (If the device has an Internet connection, then the app will sync its data to the cloud&mdash;covered in the next section.)